jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Cliff Giant.md

 RacialMods: +4 Knowledge (geography)
 Languages: Common, Giant, Terran
 SQ: earth attunement
+SpecialAbilities:
+  Earth Attunement (Su): >
-SpecialAbilities: Earth Attunement (Su) A cliff giant has tremorsense 30 feet when standing on unworked stone or natural earth.
+    A cliff giant has tremorsense 30 feet when standing on unworked stone or natural earth.
 Knowledge (nature) is a class skill for cliff giants.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: